hollyoops/ReactiveForm/Sources/ReactiveForm/ReactiveForm.docc/ReactiveForm.md

 ## Overview

-The ReactiveForm grabbed some great ideas from [Reactive forms of Angular](https://angular.io/guide/reactive-forms).
+The ReactiveForm grabbed great ideas from [Reactive forms of Angular](https://angular.io/guide/reactive-forms).
 It also allows you to:

 - Capture the current value and validation status of a form.
 - Track and listen for changes to the form's data model.